juampi92/WeDJ/README.md

 To-Do
 ==================
+ * Dabatase (nedb) for file search
  * Smart Playlist (voting songs in playlist to re-arrange them)
  * About Tab
- * ID3
- * Dabatase (sqlite3 ?) for file search
- * Design problems (bigger for smartphones, no send button in chat, fix enter bug logging in)
+ * Design problems (bigger for smartphones, no send button in chat)

 Contact
 ==================